adoolaeghe/Love-Block/README.md

 A blockchain is a distributed database that is shared between a network of computers or nodes.
 It is a digital ledger of transactions that are publicly accessible and incorruptible.
 ###### What is a smart contract?
 A smart contract is computer code which can facilitate, execute and enforce an agreement using blockchain technology.
 It allows two parties to do business with one another without the need of a middleman.
 It is a set of instructions that are executed under specific circumstances.
 The smart contract code is encrypted and sent out to nodes via the distributed network.
-These work to execute the code with each transaction being recorded in a new block on the chain.
-Our app works by recording a marriage transaction on the blockchain when there is a matching proposal made by two users.
+These work to execute the code with each transaction being recorded in a new block on the chain, along with any data associated with it.
+###### Why blockchain marriage?
+There are sadly still many places in the world where certain groups cannot demonstrate their love and commitment through a legal marriage contract.
+Our app allows anyone to create a marriage with their partner in any location(as long as there is internet!) and without any state interference.
+It is inclusive and meaningful due to the unchangeable and lasting qualities of blockchain records.

+It works by recording a marriage transaction when there is a matching proposal made by two parties.
+We hope to implement functionality to allow polyamorous relationships to be included.

 ## Team
 This app was developed over a 9 day period as a final project at Makers Academy, a software development bootcamp.
 The team consisted of the following lovely people: